France: Best Things to Do – Top Picks

 Exclusive Wine Tours and Tasting Experiences

-Over half of the bookings for these tours come from repeat visitors and referrals14.
+Over half of the bookings for these tours come from repeat visitors and referrals.
 This speaks to the unforgettable nature of these experiences.
 Whether you’re sipping champagne or sampling regional wines, each tour offers a taste of the art of winemaking.

 Hidden Gems for Regional Specialties

 Beyond the well-known spots, quaint villages like Eguisheim offer a picturesque backdrop for dining.
-The Normandy coastline is renowned for its seafood and cider production, making it a must-visit for food lovers13.
+The Normandy coastline is renowned for its seafood and cider production, making it a must-visit for food lovers.
 These hidden gems provide a peaceful escape and a chance to savor authentic flavors.

-For a deeper dive into regional cuisine, consider a cooking class to learn how to make macarons or other local specialties13.
+For a deeper dive into regional cuisine, consider a cooking class to learn how to make macarons or other local specialties.
 These hands-on experiences allow you to bring a piece of the village life back home.
 Discover more about traditional French dishes in this guide to French food.

 Discover Unique Villages and Off-the-Beaten-Path Destinations